Samuel Kercheval

-Samuel Kercheval (March 1767 in Frederick County, Virginia – 14 November 1845 in Middletown, Virginia) was a Virginia lawyer and author.
-His A History of the Valley of Virginia (1st edition, 1833) provides important primary information on the earliest white settlements of the Shenandoah Valley and South Branch Potomac River and their encounters with local Indians.
+Samuel Kercheval (March 1767 in Frederick County, Virginia – November 14, 1845, in Middletown, Virginia) was a Virginia lawyer and author.
+His A History of the Valley of Virginia (1st edition, 1833) provides important primary information on the earliest European settlements of the Shenandoah Valley and South Branch Potomac River and their encounters with local Indians.

 Biography

 Kercheval married Susannah Chinn on September 23, 1787.

 The Kerchevals were Huguenots and the name means Horse Hearted.
 Cheval is the French word for horse, Ker is an archaic form of Coeur or heart.

 As a member of the Order of the Cincinnati, Kercheval received title to properties in Maysville, Kentucky, on the Ohio River.
 Jefferson, in his tour of the "French Properties", stopped to visit with Sam and his son Ben.
 Ben later moved on to Detroit.
 Kercheval Avenue, which extends from Detroit into Grosse Pointe and is the main shopping area there is named in their honor.
 The grave in Detroit's historic Elmwood Cemetery has disappeared.

 They were Freemasons adhering to the teaching of the metaphors of geometry.